adaltas/node-shell/doc/usage/tutorial.md

 # Node.js Parameters tutorial

 Welcome to Node.js Parameters!
 The goal of this tutorial is to guide you through configuring and build your first CLI application using Parameters.
 Starting from scratch and go on to advanced usage of its APIs.
-The tutorial contains following sections:
+The tutorial contains the following sections:

 - What is Node.js Parameters?
 - Getting started